cdktf/cdktf-provider-cloudflare/docs/hyperdriveConfig.csharp.md

 - *Type:* string

-The password of the Hyperdrive configuration.
+The password required to access your origin database.
+This value is write-only and never returned by the API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/hyperdrive_config#password HyperdriveConfig#password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/hyperdrive_config#password HyperdriveConfig#password}

 ---